Darkillexxx/webserver_test/README.md

 # Weather Dashboard Web App

-This is a full-stack pet project for displaying real-time weather data with a simple user authentication system and a personal dashboard.
-The application allows users to log in, search for weather in different cities, and view forecasts using the OpenWeather API.
+Web application for displaying real-time weather data with a simple login system and user dashboard.
+Users can sign in, search for a city, and view current weather information using the OpenWeather API.

 ## Live Demo
 https://simpleweathersite.onrender.com